hai-vr/documentation/docs/products/myrddin/index.md

 - When it is OFF, no alterations are made to the project.
 - When it is ON, hooks will be enabled that will change the behaviour of Udon-related systems.
   - The UdonManager will be turned off, so that Udon programs will not execute.
-  - We will plug our own component for handling *PostLateUpdate()*.
+  - UdonSharp will be prevented from muting its own methods, so that MonoBehaviours will execute.
+  - UdonSharp will no longer prevent from entering Play Mode if there are U# compilation errors.
   - Some methods from UdonBehaviour components will be rerouted to their UdonSharpBehaviour equivalents.
   - Some methods from UdonSharpBehaviour will be rerouted to spawn coroutines.
+  - We will plug our own component for handling *PostLateUpdate()*.
   - Some methods within ClientSim systems will be rerouted to invoke equivalent functions in UdonSharpBehaviours.
-  - UdonSharp will be prevented from muting its own methods, so that MonoBehaviours will execute.
-  - UdonSharp will no longer prevent from entering Play Mode if there are U# compilation errors.
-  - UdonSharp will no longer reflect program variables from the UdonBehaviour back to the UdonSharpBehaviour.
+  - Since the UdonBehaviour is dormant, UdonSharp will no longer reflect program variables from the dormant UdonBehaviour back to the UdonSharpBehaviour.
   - UdonSharp custom inspector will be suspended.
-  - Builds are disabled.
+  - Builds are prevented.
   - The `MYRDDIN_ACTIVE` scripting define will be made available.

 :::warning